tortoise/tortoise-orm/docs/CONTRIBUTING.rst

 Priorities
 ----------

-An important part of Tortoise is that we want a simple interface, that only does what is expected.
+An important part of Tortoise ORM is that we want a simple interface, that only does what is expected.
 As this is a value that is different for different people, we have settled on:

 * Model/QuerySet usage should be explicit and concise.